jamesjnadeau/addisoncountyfielddays/content/exhibits/Goat_Show.md

    exhibition and showing.
 All goats must be vaccinated for rabies thirty (30) days prior to Monday before the fair and must have a certificate to verify the vaccination.
 All goats must have scrapie ear tag.
-2. The show will take place on Wednesday, August 7, 2024 at 12noon.
+2. The show will take place on Wednesday, August {wednesday}, {year} at 12noon.
 Both youth and open exhibitors will be judged at the same time, awarded ribbons by place then open exhibitors will leave the ring and 4-H and other youth exhibitors will be awarded ribbons according to the danish system.